wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 - Use a separate test suite for prompt testing.
 - Test for properties in the text instead of relying on the exact output.
 - Use multiple input samples to verify your prompt.
+- You can use the LLM against itself to provide some form of validation as well.

 ## Monitoring Prompt Interactions in Production